Karolcha100/Systems-Biology_project-2/README.md

 #### How to run Task A?

-Simply run the neccesary script - "compare_spatiotemporal_behavior.py" and the notebook cells from top to bottom.
+> Simply run the neccesary script - "compare_spatiotemporal_behavior.py" and the notebook cells from top to bottom.

 #### How to run Task B?

-> [TODO]
+> Run the notebooks.

 #### Project Structure